 Personal data (under GDPR) might be your name and email address.
-Sensitive Personal data would be your credit card, bank account and other financial information, we require in order to manage your account.
+Sensitive Personal data would be your credit card, bank account and other financial information, we require to manage your account.

 Why do we collect your personal data?

 We require your personal data to set up, approve and manage your account and services.
 It allows us at the time of renewal, to contact you with proposals that could reduce your household bills.
-And, it allows us to look into and resolve any queries that may arise against your account.
+It allows us to investigate and resolve any queries that may arise against your account.